midstane/midstane.github.io/index.md

 &nbsp;

-So before a lover letter,
+So before a love letter,

 This is also a thank you letter